cmdap/ng-wizard/README.md

 `TODO`: describe how to overwrite the styling (Olga ?)

 ## Planned improvements
-* Allow extra configuration to be passed to the route's configuration (custom icons, point of no return, next and previous button labels, step title, ...).
+* Allow extra configuration to be passed to the child route's configuration (custom icons, point of no return, next and previous button labels, step title, ...).
 * Improve the responsiveness of the basic styles.